Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

   [1]    10607 segmentation fault (core dumped)  ./bin/tvmi top_level.vm
 ```

-Turns out the original `tinyvm` will crash instead of reporting a parse error
+Turns out the original `tinyvm` will crash for some reason when you have
-when it doesn't get well-formed assembly 😕
+multiple layers of includes 😕
 {{% /notice %}}

 Okay, so now we've got some tests we can start to implement